 Shortlisted for the Concordia University First Book Prize

 ERAC Evaluated and Approved

-Indigenous Writes is available as an eBook in ePUB and PDF formats.
-Select a format using the “choose your option” drop-down menu to the left and checkout as usual.
+Indigenous Writes is available as an eBook in ePUB, mobi, and PDF formats and as an audiobook.
+Select a format using the drop-down menu to the left and checkout as usual.
 You will be sent an email with instructions to download the file.